WinPE AIO (Hirens-type) ISOs

 This method works on FAT32, exFAT and NTFS E2B drives and most (if not all) Hirens menu entries should work correctly (including the DOS programs).

 The best method (if available) is to follow the recommended method and make a working USB Flash drive.
-Then drag-and-drop the flash drive icon in Explorer onto the MPI_FAT32 Desktop shortcut.
+Then, in Explorer, drag-and-drop the flash drive-letter icon onto the MPI_FAT32 Desktop shortcut to make a .imgPTN23 file.

 Use MakePartImage to make a FAT32 .imgPTN file from each Hirens ISO.
 Usually you just drag-and-drop the ISO onto the MPI_FAT32 Desktop shortcut (after installing the MPI Tool Kit).

-Tip: If the ISO is designed to be extracted and run from a USB drive, I recommend you use the MakePartImage shortcut instead of the MPI_FAT32 shortcut and when prompted to 'Auto-correct' the menu and config files, answer 'N=No'.
-Sometimes MPI will incorrectly change the grub4dos\syslinux\grub menu files when they are already correct.
+Tip: If the ISO is designed to be extracted and run from a USB drive, I recommend that when prompted to 'Auto-correct' the menu and config files, answer 'N=No' because sometimes MPI will incorrectly change the grub4dos\syslinux\grub menu files when they are already modified to work when copied to a USB drive.

 The E2B CSM menu.lst file will automatically detect and run the following Hirens grub4dos menu.lst files: